Frequently Asked Questions

 Tears are welcome here.

-Sometimes, when tension softens or old stories surface, the body weeps, sighs, shivers, twitches, laughs.
+When the body softens, it sometimes weeps, sighs, shivers, twitches, or laughs.
 Sometimes nothing happens at all… and that, too, is holy.
+If you cry, I may quietly check in and offer you a tissue.
+I will not pry, interpret, counsel, or fix.

-You are allowed to share or stay silent.
-You are allowed to feel, to not know why, to need nothing from me but presence.
+You are free to share or stay silent, to feel without explanation, to need nothing but presence.
+I will be right here.

 What if I’m feeling self-conscious about my body?